 Do you use coupons?
-If you do, you know how quickly they can build up if you don’t clip them right away and after awhile they are just overflowing in piles all over your house.
-They can get out of control very quick if you don’t keep on top of them.
+If you do, you know how quickly they can build up if you don’t clip them right away and after a while, they are just overflowing in piles all over your house.
+They can get out of control very quickly if you don’t keep on top of them.

 The other negative to not clipping your coupons right away is that if they are not in your coupon binder (or whatever you use to hold your coupons) because they are sitting in a pile at home, you may miss out on some deals – and that right there is a pretty good reason to get your coupons clipped and filed as soon as possible!

 I have a set date when I file my coupons (every Wednesday), but I try to clip them as I receive them to make things go much quicker when I’m filing.
 If some coupons just cannot be clipped right away, I put them in a little basket next to my computer and will either clip them the next time I have a few minutes, or I will just clip them on Wednesday before I file them.

 Doing this every week has saved me so many headaches.
 I used to let my coupons build-up for weeks at a time, because I just didn’t feel like clipping them right away and I swear, every coupon clipping/filing time took me 2 hours or more.

 I am SO DONE with that!
 This routine is much easier to maintain and I no longer dread clipping my coupons.

 Here is the process that I use to clip my coupons: